m-ab-s/media-autobuild_suite/README.md

         - libx265 (hg)
         - nvenc (built-in)
         - schannel with gcrypt (mingw)
-            - enabled by default if openssl or gnutls aren't enabled
+            - enabled by default if openssl, libtls or gnutls aren't enabled
             - libgcrypt can be switched by gmp (mingw) with --enable-gmp
         - sdl2 (2.0.5) (needed for ffplay)
             - enabled by default, use --disable-sdl2 if unneeded